prigoyal/TensorComprehensions/README.md

 ./TensorComprehensions/test_python/run_test.sh
 ```

-### **Step 3**: Explore TC
+## Examples and documentation

-In order to explore TC, there are few helpful resources to get started:
+In order to explore Tensor Comprehensions (TC), there are few helpful resources to get started:

 1. We provide **examples** of TC definitions covering wide range of Deep Learning layers.

-Those example TC can be found at the repo we just checked out in previous step
+The example TC can be found at the repo we just checked out in previous step
 `$HOME/TensorComprehensions/test_python/layers`.
 These examples can serve as a helpful reference
 for writing TC for a new operation.